Skip to main content

 26 February 2024

-For those firms planning to invest in growth, financing those investments may prove challenging, and may demand business leaders find new ways to free up funds.
+For firms planning to invest in growth, financing those investments may prove challenging.
+This situation may require business leaders to find new ways to free up funds.

 The challenges of assessing finance